Prem01-cyber/Notes/Wireshark/HTTP Traffic.md

 ![[Pasted image 20230819103039.png]]

 The next feature in Wireshark we will look at is the Export HTTP Object.
 This feature will allow us to organize all requested URIs in the capture.
-To use Export HTTP Object navigate to file > Export Objects > HTTP.
+To use Export HTTP Object navigate to `file > Export Objects > HTTP`.

 ![[Pasted image 20230819103052.png]]